 Absolutely.
 Interprefy can provide interpretation for Zoom meetings directly in the Zoom interface — participants simply select the language they want to listen to from the globe icon on Zoom and interpretation provided by Interprefy RSI technology will start.

 Learn more about Interprefy for Zoom here.

 Costs vary depending on your event type and needs.
-Quotes are tailor-made and several factors are taken into account, including event duration, number of languages required and event size.
+Our quotes are tailor-made and several factors are taken into account, including event duration, number of languages required and event size.

 Much less complicated than having interpreters on-site!
 Our professional services team will help set up everything and monitor connections during the event.
 Immediate troubleshooting is also included.

 Statistically, there’s a higher chance of a black-out than the internet at a conference site dropping.
 That said, our devices can use mobile connectivity (4G) if necessary – and the audience can do the same on their phones.